State Summer Learning Grant Overview

 -

 All school districts, ESDs, and charter schools are eligible to submit an application.
-As part of the application, applicants will submit a program budget to request an annual grant amount (up to $1 million) aligned with the proposed programming and projected students served.
+As part of the application, applicants submit a program budget to request an annual grant amount (up to $1 million) aligned with the proposed programming and projected students served.

-2026 Summer Learning
+2026 State Summer Learning

-Tribal Nation Grant Application
+Tribal Grant Application

-The following documents and resources are for
+The following documents are for

-Tribal Nation applicants only.
+Tribal applicants only.